 Social media lead generation basics

 But beware, diving into it head-on is likely to be a huge waste of time.
-It’s best to consider a few points first:
+To create an efficient startegy, it’s best to consider a few points first:

 - What social channels fit your offer the best?